Terex (NYSE:TEX) Updates FY 2022 Earnings Guidance

 Terex (NYSE:TEX – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $3.80-$4.20 for the period, compared to the consensus EPS estimate of $3.73.
+The company provided earnings per share guidance of $3.80-$4.20 for the period, compared to the consensus earnings per share estimate of $3.73.
 The company issued revenue guidance of $4.10 billion-$4.30 billion, compared to the consensus revenue estimate of $4.23 billion.
-Terex also updated its FY22 guidance to $3.80-4.20 EPS.

 Terex Stock Performance

-Terex (NYSE:TEX – Get Rating) last posted its quarterly earnings results on Tuesday, August 2nd.
-The industrial products company reported $1.07 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.87 by $0.20.
-Terex had a net margin of 5.73% and a return on equity of 21.46%.
-During the same period last year, the firm earned $1.02 earnings per share.
-Equities analysts forecast that Terex will post 3.84 EPS for the current fiscal year.
+Terex (NYSE:TEX – Get Rating) last announced its quarterly earnings results on Tuesday, August 2nd.
+The industrial products company reported $1.07 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.87 by $0.20.
+Terex had a return on equity of 21.46% and a net margin of 5.73%.
+During the same quarter in the prior year, the business posted $1.02 earnings per share.
+On average, research analysts expect that Terex will post 3.97 EPS for the current fiscal year.

 Terex Dividend Announcement

-In other news, VP Scott Posner sold 2,000 shares of the company’s stock in a transaction on Wednesday, May 25th.
-The stock was sold at an average price of $33.96, for a total transaction of $67,920.00.
-Following the transaction, the vice president now owns 64,621 shares of the company’s stock, valued at $2,194,529.16.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-2.90% of the stock is currently owned by insiders.
+In related news, VP Scott Posner sold 2,000 shares of Terex stock in a transaction that occurred on Wednesday, May 25th.
+The stock was sold at an average price of $33.96, for a total value of $67,920.00.
+Following the transaction, the vice president now directly owns 64,621 shares of the company’s stock, valued at $2,194,529.16.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Company insiders own 2.50% of the company’s stock.

 Hedge Funds Weigh In On Terex

-Several hedge funds have recently added to or reduced their stakes in the stock.
-Bank of America Corp DE lifted its stake in Terex by 16.0% in the first quarter.
-Bank of America Corp DE now owns 437,235 shares of the industrial products company’s stock valued at $15,591,000 after buying an additional 60,191 shares during the period.
-Advisors Asset Management Inc. raised its position in shares of Terex by 12.4% during the first quarter.
-Advisors Asset Management Inc. now owns 23,580 shares of the industrial products company’s stock worth $841,000 after purchasing an additional 2,595 shares during the period.
-Point72 Hong Kong Ltd raised its position in shares of Terex by 318.5% during the first quarter.
-Point72 Hong Kong Ltd now owns 6,453 shares of the industrial products company’s stock worth $230,000 after purchasing an additional 4,911 shares during the period.
-Quantbot Technologies LP acquired a new stake in shares of Terex during the first quarter worth about $60,000.
-Finally, Dynamic Technology Lab Private Ltd raised its position in shares of Terex by 45.5% during the first quarter.
-Dynamic Technology Lab Private Ltd now owns 25,740 shares of the industrial products company’s stock worth $917,000 after purchasing an additional 8,054 shares during the period.
-Institutional investors and hedge funds own 85.46% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+BlackRock Inc. lifted its stake in Terex by 5.3% in the first quarter.
+BlackRock Inc. now owns 8,373,481 shares of the industrial products company’s stock valued at $298,598,000 after buying an additional 417,925 shares during the period.
+Vanguard Group Inc. increased its holdings in shares of Terex by 0.9% during the first quarter.
+Vanguard Group Inc. now owns 7,767,160 shares of the industrial products company’s stock valued at $276,978,000 after acquiring an additional 68,739 shares in the last quarter.
+Dimensional Fund Advisors LP increased its holdings in shares of Terex by 0.9% during the first quarter.
+Dimensional Fund Advisors LP now owns 2,766,649 shares of the industrial products company’s stock valued at $98,664,000 after acquiring an additional 23,768 shares in the last quarter.
+State Street Corp increased its holdings in shares of Terex by 4.2% during the first quarter.
+State Street Corp now owns 2,225,934 shares of the industrial products company’s stock valued at $79,377,000 after acquiring an additional 90,371 shares in the last quarter.
+Finally, Renaissance Technologies LLC increased its holdings in shares of Terex by 110.8% during the first quarter.
+Renaissance Technologies LLC now owns 833,600 shares of the industrial products company’s stock valued at $29,726,000 after acquiring an additional 438,200 shares in the last quarter.
+85.46% of the stock is owned by institutional investors and hedge funds.

 About Terex